Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Conclusions

 \section{Conclusions}

-This study presents a novel bi-level metamodeling framework to address the computational challenges of evaluating multi-level intervention policies across a high-dimensional, spatially heterogeneous domain.
+This study presents a novel two-stage metamodeling framework to address the computational challenges of evaluating multi-level, multi-component intervention policies across a high-dimensional, spatially heterogeneous domain.
 The methodology integrates a Gaussian process regression (GPR) surrogate with a response function to efficiently emulate a complex opioid use disorder (OUD) simulation model outcome.
-The contextual-level GPR, equipped with a custom composite kernel that incorporates geographic and socio-economic features, learns the simulation outcome by capturing spatial correlations and county-level heterogeneity across communities.
-The outcome-level response function then provided an interpretable and computationally efficient mechanism for estimating outcomes under any intervention combination within the evaluated grid.
+The contextual-stage GPR, equipped with a custom composite kernel that incorporates geographic and socio-economic features, learns the simulation outcome by capturing spatial correlations and county-level heterogeneity across communities.
+The outcome-stage response function then provided an interpretable and computationally efficient mechanism for estimating outcomes under any intervention combination within the evaluated grid.

-The bi-level metamodel, when coupled with proposed two-stage sequential design, achieves high predictive accuracy and sampling efficiency.
+The two-stage metamodel, when coupled with the proposed two-step sequential design, achieves high predictive accuracy and sampling efficiency.
 Across all counties, the metamodel achieves relative errors of approximately 5\% or less while requiring fewer than 2\% of the simulation runs required for exhaustive enumeration of the county–intervention space.
-The GPR component enables efficient learning of spatial structure and cross-county heterogeneity in the response-function coefficients, while the outcome-level model translates these learned relationships into accurate predictions across the full intervention grid.
+The GPR component enables efficient learning of spatial structure and cross-county heterogeneity in the response-function coefficients, while the outcome-stage model translates these learned relationships into accurate predictions across the full intervention grid.
 As a result, the framework not only reproduces simulation outcomes with high fidelity but also recovers meaningful county-specific differences in baseline overdose mortality and intervention effect sizes for naloxone and buprenorphine.
-These empirical findings confirm that the two-stage sequential design effectively concentrates computational effort where it is most informative, allowing the metamodel to scale to large, high-dimensional policy spaces without sacrificing interpretability or accuracy.
+These empirical findings confirm that the two-step sequential design effectively concentrates computational effort where it is most informative, allowing the metamodel to scale to large, high-dimensional policy spaces without sacrificing interpretability or accuracy.